-1. Excerpts taken from "History of Wurundjeri Walk" https://wurundjeriwalkhistory.wordpress.com/pre-1930/ bush food plants
+1. Excerpts taken from "History of Wurundjeri Walk" https://wurundjeriwalkhistory.wordpress.com/pre-1930/

 Many indigenous plants available at Greenlink Nursery were used by the traditional owners of this area for food, medicine and tools.

 Here are a few that you may like to try growing in your own garden......